Developing a Paradigmatic Model for Track and Field Development in Iraq: A Grounded Theory Approach

-Coach education is often viewed mainly as a technical process, although the everyday work of sports coaches also requires interpersonal communication, emotional regulation, ethical judgment, technological adaptation, and organizational navigation, all of which influence athlete well-being and the quality of sport governance.
-This qualitative study aimed to develop a thematic model of effective coaching skills training for sports coaches in Tehran Province, with attention to athlete well-being and governance-oriented coach development.
-Data were collected through semi-structured interviews with 15 participants, including active sports coaches, sport education and sport management specialists, and academic experts in coach development, who were selected through purposive and snowball sampling until theoretical saturation was reached.
-The data were analysed using Braun and Clarke’s six-phase thematic analysis, including familiarisation, initial coding, theme searching, theme review, theme definition and naming, and final reporting.
-The analysis generated eight interrelated themes: specialist and scientific coaching knowledge, communication and interpersonal skills, leadership and team-management competencies, emotional intelligence and self-regulation, experiential learning and reflection, career-path management and professional development, technology and innovative educational approaches, and contextual, cultural, and organizational factors.
-These themes formed a dynamic model in which coaching effectiveness is not limited to technical instruction but is understood as a situated professional capacity that supports athlete learning, safety, motivation, social development, and psychologically safer sport environments.
-The findings suggest that sustainable coach education should be competency-based, continuous, reflective, technology-aware, culturally responsive, and supported by sport organizations, and that coach education policy should move beyond short technical courses toward longitudinal systems that develop the professional, interpersonal, intrapersonal, ethical, and contextual capacities of coaches.
+Coach education is often treated mainly as technical instruction, although coaches also require communication, leadership, emotional self-regulation, reflective learning, ethical judgment, and contextual awareness.
+This qualitative study developed a thematic model of effective coaching skills training for sports coaches in Tehran Province.
+Semi-structured interviews were conducted with 15 participants, including active coaches, sport education and sport management specialists, and academic experts in coach development.
+Participants were selected through purposive and snowball sampling until data adequacy was judged to have been reached.
+Data were analysed using a codebook-oriented thematic analysis informed by Braun and Clarke's six-phase procedure.
+The analysis generated eight themes: specialist and scientific coaching knowledge, communication and interpersonal skills, leadership and team-management competencies, emotional intelligence and self-regulation, experiential learning and reflection, career-path management and professional development, technology and innovative educational approaches, and contextual, cultural, and organizational factors.
+The model should be interpreted as a conceptual organization of interview-derived themes rather than as a tested causal model.
+The findings suggest that coach education in this context should move beyond short technical courses and include structured, continuous, reflective, ethically informed, and context-sensitive professional development.
+Potential implications for athlete-supportive practice and sport governance are discussed cautiously because athlete outcomes and governance effectiveness were not directly measured. |

 Formulation and Determination of the Strengths, Weaknesses, Threats, and Opportunities Governing Swimming in Iraq